-Christmas in Lisbon (Natal em Lisboa) is a meaningful and magical season of delightful festivities, delicious foods, and deep traditions of faith and family.
+Christmas in Lisbon (Natal em Lisboa) is a meaningful and magical season of delightful markets, dazzling lights, delicious holiday foods, and deep cultural traditions.

-The Christmas season in Portugal may be less well-known than in other European countries famed for snowy winter wonderlands like Germany and Austria.
-As well as historic traditions like the Viennese Christmas markets.
+The Christmas season in Portugal may be less renowned than other European countries famed for snowy winter wonderlands such as Germany and Austria.

-So, this makes the Portuguese capital a comparatively hidden gem in the holiday season.
+Yet this makes the Portuguese capital a comparatively hidden gem in the European holiday season.

-Above all, the Portuguese Christmas traditions resonate with ancient meaning and present-day relevance.
+Above all, the Portuguese Christmas traditions resonate with ancient beliefs, seasonal joys, and present-day relevance.

 - Christmas in Lisbon: Wonderland Lisboa

-- Chrismas Markets in Lisbon: Rossio Christmas Market
+- Christmas Markets in Lisbon: Rossio Christmas Market

 - Christmas Markets in Lisbon: Campo Pequeno Christmas Market